 - It was the first Porsche to use variable turbine geometry on a production Porsche 911 Turbo.

-- Launched in June 2006, it heavily influenced later 911 Turbo generations.
+- Launched in June 2006 during full production of the 997 generation, it heavily influenced every 911 Turbo generation that followed.

 - It made its public debut at the Frankfurt Motor Show to global acclaim.